informatics-isi-edu/ermrestjs/docs/user-docs/markdown-formatting.md

 ### 6. Iframe

 This is not part of commonMark specification and it will result in a [block](#inline-vs-block).
 You have to follow the syntax completely (notice the newline in the closing tag).
 Some best practices for creating responsive or specifically sized iframes are as follows:
+ - Fixed iframe dimensions:
- - For specific iframe display dimensions, specify iframe width and iframe height using `width` and `height`.
+   - specify iframe width and iframe height using `width` and `height`
    - CAUTION: using `chaise-autofill` will ignore the set `width` or `height`
+ - Responsive iframe dimensions:
    - To expand the iframe width to browser width, define `min-width` on the iframe as part of the `style` and attach the `chaise-autofill` class.
-   - `chaise-autofill` will set the appropriate values for height and width based on the user's browser, `-moz-available` and `-webkit-fill-available`.
+     - `chaise-autofill` will set the appropriate values for height and width based on the user's browser
-   - when `chaise-autofill` is defined, also defining `max-height` on the iframe will limit the responsiveness from continually stretching the iframe (and cell) to a height larger than the defined max height.
-     - NOTE: This occurs because of apps that were made to be responsive in their own viewport (a responsive app inside an iframe that is also responsive to the iframe's container).
      - If browser width is less than the cell's width (or max width), a scrollbar will be present in the cell itself to scroll left/right to see the rest of the content.
+   - To expand the iframe height to the cell height, attach the `chaise-autofill` class.
+     - specify `min-height` to initialize the iframe height with the min height value without removing the responsiveness from `chaise-autofill`
+     - defining `max-height` on the iframe will limit the responsiveness from continually stretching the iframe
+       - NOTE: This occurs because of apps that were made to be responsive in their own viewport.
+ - Other cases:
    - For iframes that are accompanied by a potentially long caption, define `min-height` on the iframe to ensure the cell resizes to fit all of the caption and the iframe.
      - Limiting the cell's height with max height isn't needed since the cell will auto resize to accommodate the long caption and the defined iframe min height.
    - If browser height is less than the cell's max height, a scrollbar will be present in the browser page to scroll down to the rest of the content.
    - CSS styles can be applied to the `<td>` element with `id="entity-<column_name>"` to set height/width for the cell

-Some examples of how to apply height and width to iframes and other examples can be found below:
+Some examples of how to apply height and width to iframes and other examples can be found below.

+#### Styling the Iframe
 Without any attributes (eg: height and width)
 ```html
 ::: iframe [CAPTION](https://dev.isrd.isi.edu/chaise/search) \n:::